 6.51.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider the following items:

 Reducing or eliminating dependence on lexical-level pre-processors for essential functionality (such as conditional compilation).

 Providing capabilities to inline functions and procedure calls, to reduce the need for pre-processor macros.